Uniform boundedness on extremal subsets in Alexandrov spaces: Preliminaries

-where $n=\dim M$, such that the $k$-dimensional stratum $M^{(k)}=M_k\setminus M_{k-1}$ is a $k$-dimensional topological manifold if it is not empty (see \cite{Per2}).
-Then, the closure of each stratum is an extremal subset.
-In particular, the boundary of an Alexandrov space is an extremal subset. \item (\cite[4.2]{PP1}) If a compact group $G$ acts on $M$ isometrically, the quotient space $M/G$ is also an Alexandrov space with the same lower curvature bound.
-Then, for a closed subgroup $H$ of $G$, the projection of the fixed point set of $H$ is an extremal subset of $M/G$. \end{enumerate} \end{ex}
+where $n=\dim M$, such that the $k$-dimensional stratum $M^{(k)}=M_k\setminus M_{k-1}$ is a $k$-dimensional topological manifold if nonempty.
+Roughly speaking, $M^{(k)}$ consists of points where the conical neighborhood topologically splits off $\mathbb R^k$ but not $\mathbb R^{k+1}$ (see \cite{Per2} for the precise definition).
+Then the closure of each stratum is an extremal subset.
+In particular, the boundary of an Alexandrov space (the closure of $M^{(n-1)}$) is an extremal subset. \item (\cite[4.2]{PP1}) If a compact group $G$ acts on $M$ isometrically, the quotient space $M/G$ is also an Alexandrov space with the same lower curvature bound.
+For a closed subgroup $H$ of $G$, the projection of the fixed point set of $H$ to $M/G$ is an extremal subset. \end{enumerate} \end{ex}